 Hank Testerman ’97 has been named vice president and retail lending manager for Carter Bank & Trust, serving Virginia communities of Abingdon, Blacksburg, Bristol, Christiansburg, Hillsville, Pulaski, Radford, Wytheville and surrounding areas.
 Testerman has been with Carter Bank for 17 years; his most recent position was as a vice president and managing officer at Carter Bank’s east Galax branch.

-Elaine Schlegel ’99 has been named vice president of contracts for Highlight Technologies, Fairfax, Virginia-based firm providing IT development and transformation, secure IT operations, and mission support services.
+Elaine Schlegel ’99 has been named vice president of contracts for Highlight Technologies, a Fairfax -based firm providing IT development and transformation, secure IT operations, and mission support services.

 Katey Morlino Howerton ’99 has been promoted to senior assistant dean of development and alumni affairs at William & Mary Law School.